 However, HMRC will examine any relevant national standards and assess the extent to which they are identical or correspond to the AEO criteria.
 We will then take them into account in assessing the level of checks that we need to carry out to verify the AEO criteria.

-9.4 Are there any special rules for airline and shipping companies established in the EU?
+9.4 See if there are special rules for airline and shipping companies established in the UK or EU

 10. Pre-authorisation audit